holstt/microservice-discord-bot-template/README.md

 5. If no other port has been specified in the configuration, the service is now running on port 5000.

 #### Running with Docker Compose 🐳
-3. Run `docker-compose up` to build the images and run the containers in attached mode
+3. Run `docker-compose up` to build the images and run the containers in attached mode.
 4. If no other port has been specified in the configuration, the service is now running on port 5000.